 Welcome to the Kosciusko School District.
-The Federal Programs Department provides support for federally funded programs and oversees the implementation and maintenance of the budgets for Title I (Part A), Title II (Part A), and Title VI.
+The Federal Programs Department provides support for federally funded programs and oversees the implementation and maintenance of the budgets for Title I (Part A), Title II (Part A), Title IV (Part A), and Title V.

 Title I funds may be used for children from preschool through grade 12.
 Local Education Agencies target the Title I funds they receive to public schools with the highest poverty rates.
 Public schools with poverty rates of at least 40 percent may use Title I funds, along with other federal, state, and local funds, to operate a schoolwide program to upgrade the entire educational program.
 The school then designs, in consultation with parents, staff, and district staff, an instructional program to meet the needs of the students.
 Schoolwide programs must be based on effective means of improving student achievement and include strategies to support parent and family engagement.